US STOCKS-S&P 500, Nasdaq dragged by tech as upbeat data fans inflation fears

 Sparking fears over easing support was the Fed's announcement on Wednesday that it will begin to unwind its corporate bond holdings acquired last year through an emergency lending facility launched to calm credit markets at the height of the pandemic.

-The S&P 500 tech sector .SPLRCT fell 0.6%.
+The S&P 500 tech sector .SPLRCT fell.
 Tech and other growth stocks are seen as particularly vulnerable if inflation drives up bond yields and more heavily discounts the value of future cash flows.

+"Higher rates and inflation are kind of the package deal that investors are watching right now," said Chuck Carlson, chief executive officer at Horizon Investment Services in Hammond, Indiana.
+"If you have rising inflation, rising interest rates, they are going to be especially harmful to growth stocks."

-In company news, General Motors Co GM.N shares rose 6.3%, after the carmaker estimated "significantly better" first-half profits than previously forecast.
-Rival Ford F.N added 7.4%.
+In company news, General Motors Co GM.N shares rose, after the carmaker estimated "significantly better" first-half profits than previously forecast.
+Rival Ford F.N also gained.

-Frenzied trading continued in retail investor favorite AMC Entertainment Holdings AMC.N.
-Following a dip in the session, AMC shares were up 7.4% after the theater chain operator said it completed a share offering it announced earlier in the day.

-Declining issues outnumbered advancers on the NYSE by a 1.40-to-1 ratio; on Nasdaq, a 1.42-to-1 ratio favored decliners.

 (Reporting by Shashank Nayar and Medha Singh in Bengaluru; Editing by Maju Samuel and Richard Chang)